vulus98/Rethinking-attention/README.md

 2. Run `conda env create` from project directory (this will create a brand new conda environment).
 3. Run `activate pytorch-transformer` (for running scripts from your console or set the interpreter in your IDE)
 4. Run `export SCRATCH=path_to_outputs`, where `path_to_outputs` is the directory where you want the output files to be stored.
 If you are running this code on the euler cluster, the variable is already defined.
-5. Execute `./scripts/download_iwslt.sh` to download the IWSLT dataset which will be used in this project.
+!!!!!
+5. Execute `./scripts/download_iwslt.sh` to download the IWSLT dataset which will be used in this project. !!!!
+Not anymore -> this dataset got deleted.
+Run ./scripts/basline/prepare_dataset.py

 In the following, all the commands are assumed to be run from the root of the repository.